 Thursday, September 20 2018 by Editor

-By Britney Grover In the equestrian world, horses have a cousin far too often overlooked: equus asinus, or donkeys and burros.
-Mark and Amy Meyers were once among the many who didn’t know anything about donkeys, but taking in just one 20 years ago has turned into saving the lives of over 10,000 and leading
+In the equestrian world, horses have a cousin far too often overlooked: equus asinus, or donkeys and burros.
+Mark and Amy Meyers were once among the many who didn’t know anything about donkeys, but taking in just … [Read more]

 HSUS logo For years, The HSUS has been critical of the Bureau of Land Management’s (BLM) wild horse and burro program— consistently pressing the agency to make fundamental changes that allow the program to focus on on-the-range management practices.
 Unfortunately, the program remains characterized by a cycle of rounding up and removing animals that has resulted in approximately 47,000 of our nation’s iconic wild horses and burros being kept in holding facilities throughout the United States, a debacle that cost taxpayers over $46 million last year alone.
 The BLM recognizes that there are simply too many animals in holding facilities, and they are trying to solve this problem — something we at The HSUS applaud.